Dr. Norbert Struck

 After his Ph.D. graduation, Dr. Bauer began to work as Management Consultant in a renowned international management consultancy firm headquartered in Düsseldorf.
 But after a short time, his passion for science and technology led him switch to the research and development department of a leading global medical device company in northern Germany, where he played a decisive role in the development of bioresorbable implants, electrical medical device components, and surgical instruments from the conception to market introduction and led R&D projects.

-Dr. Bauer enriches our office with his broad technological knowledge, his international background, his practical industry experience in the field of research and development, and his expertise in medical technology.
+Dr. Bauer joined Gille Hrabal in 2012 and enriches our office with his broad technological knowledge, his international background, his practical industry experience in the field of research and development, and his expertise in medical technology.
+He became a partner in 2019.

 Dr. Bauer speaks German, English, French, and Chinese.
 He is married with two children.